 Pedal Assistance (PAS) is one of the two ways to call up power from the motor and battery of a bike by Rad Power Bikes (the other way being to use the twist throttle).

-When you stop pedaling, there is a 1-2 second delay before pedal assist shuts off.
-This is to reduce the pedal assist power surging on and off whenever you stop pedaling momentarily, usually to adjust your foot on the pedals or your seating position.
-If you need to stop suddenly when using pedal assistance, apply the brake levers to cut the power off and slow the bike.
+If you need to stop suddenly when using pedal assistance, apply the brake levers to cut the power assistance off and slow/stop the bike.
 Always be prepared for the pedal assist power to remain active for a few seconds after you stop pedaling, and use the brake levers whenever you require the pedal assist or throttle power to be stopped immediately.

 If you have any questions about or issues with pedal assistance, please contact us!